Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 ![Calc Check](/img/Calc-check.png)

-Did you get the correct answer?
+   - Did you get the correct answer?
 If not, retry the method and check to see what you did wrong.

   4. Perform a manual conversion of the **decimal number 55** to a **binary number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   5. Perform a manual conversion of the **octal number 461** to a **binary number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   6. Perform a manual conversion of the **binary number** **11110001** to a **hexadecimal number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   7. Perform a manual conversion of the **hexadecimal number ABC** to a **binary number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   8. Perform a manual conversion of the **binary number** **10101111** to an **octal number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   9. Perform a manual conversion of the same **binary number** **10101111** to a **hexadecimal number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   10. Perform a manual conversion of the **octal number 5636** to a **hexadecimal number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   11. Perform a manual conversion of the **hexadecimal number D68** to an **octal number**.

-What method (displayed above) will you use?
+      - What method (displayed above) will you use?
 Use a calculator to check your work.

   12. When you have performed all of the numbering conversions above, then you can proceed to the next INVESTIGATION.

-## INVESTIGATION 2: File Permissions
+## Investigation 2: File Permissions

 In this investigation, you will get experience using the **chmod** command to **change permissions** for existing files and the using **umask** command to automatically set permissions for newly-created files.